linux-credentials/credentialsd/README.md

 ```

 There is also a demo web extension that can be used to test the service in Firefox.
 Instructions are in [/webext/README.md]().

-## Goals

-The primary goal of this project is to provide a spec and reference
-implementation of an API to mediate access to web credentials, initially local
-and remote FIDO2 authenticators.
-See [GOALS.md](/GOALS.md) for more information.

 ## Mockups